With more than 200 million daily users, Discord is one of the most popular team chat apps on the market.

 Available for: Web, Mac, Windows, Linux, Android, and iOS

-Pricing: Free plan available; Paid plans start at $2.49 per user per month
+Pricing: Free plan available; paid plans start at $2.49 per user per month

 Available for: Windows, Mac, Linux, Android, and iOS